wu-lee/rushkoff-archive/src/_articles/renaissance-now-media-ecology-and-the-new-global-narrative.md

 Finally, the computer mouse and the keyboard liberated the receive-only monitor, and turned it into a portal through which we could express ourselves.
 The mouse and keyboard spawned a do-it-yourself (DIY) Internet culture in which people created, uploaded, and shared their own content.
 In a sense, people were the content; we used technology to connect with other people.

 The resulting cyberpunk culture was a renaissance culture.
 It was a chaotic space, where new ideas could spring up from almost anywhere.
 It was a gift economy, where new programs were created and shared--for free.
 It was a community, where new members were introduced and escorted around as if they had just bought a home in a fantasy suburb.
 Best of all, Internet users came to understand that the mainstream mediaspace no longer represented their reality.
-From now on, Internet users would represent their own. xxx
+From now on, Internet users would represent their own.

 In those days--the 2400-baud, ASCII-text era of ten long years ago--the Internet had nothing to do with the NASDAQ index.
 In fact, until 1992 you had to sign an agreement promising not to conduct any business online just to get access to the Internet!
 Imagine that.
 It was a business-free zone.